JEKsvp/integration-tests-toolkit/README.md

 ### Request body verification

-To verify that request with specific body was made, use method:
+To verify that request with specific body was made, use method

 ```java
 .withJsonBody("""